hajime-miyauchi/shp2mysql/README.md

 # shp2mysql

-shp2mysql is a fork of shp2pgsql(contains PostGIS).
+shp2mysql is a fork of shp2pgsql(PostGIS).